 A.

 The cave paintings of Lascaux are objects of aesthetic experience, irrespective of time, place, purpose, style, or genre.

+It is at least arguable that the purely formal element in art does not change; that the same basic principles of harmony and proportion are present in primitive art, in Greek art, in Gothic art, in Renaissance art, and in the art [and design, traditional or trivial] of the present day.

 Aesthetics is the standard by which a work of art is judged.
-It is essentially the study of the successive or simultaneous interaction of form and content.
-How skillfully these components are fused will determine the aesthetic quality of the work in question.
-“It is at least arguable that the purely formal element in art does not change; that the same canons of harmony and proportion are present in primitive art, in Greek art, in Gothic art, in Renaissance art, and in the art [and design, traditional or trivial] of the present day.”
-To this one may add the canons of: order, unity, variety, contrast, grace, symmetry, asymmetry, rhythm, rhyme, regularity, movement, interval, coherence, dissonance, balance, tension, space, scale, weight, texture, line, mass, shape, light, shade, color, ad infinitum.
+It is essentially the study of the ways in which form and content interact.
+How skillfully form and content are fused will determine the aesthetic quality of the work in question.
+To this one may add the basic principles of: order, unity, variety, contrast, grace, symmetry, asymmetry, rhythm, rhyme, regularity, movement, interval, coherence, dissonance, balance, tension, space, scale, weight, texture, line, mass, shape, light, shade, color, ad infinitum.
 These are among the tools of form —by design, by chance, by improvisation.
 The endless conflicts between the spiritual and material, between ends and means, form and content, form and function, form and facture, form and purpose, form and meaning, form and idea, form and expression, form and illusion, form and habit, form and scale, form and style need to be resolved.
 It is the merging of these conflicts that determines the aesthetic quality of a painting, a design, a building, a sculpture, or a printed piece.

 “The Designer’s Problem”